 Hyperthermic Intraperitoneal Chemotherapy

-Esquivel, the director of the Peritoneal Surface Malignancy Program at Saint Agnes Hospital in Baltimore, continues to carve an international reputation as a leader in the field.
+He still is spreading the word as he continues to carve an international reputation as a leader in the field.

-Education has become a significant priority for me, through training others how to perform these rare procedures.
+“Education has become a significant priority for me, through training others how to perform these rare procedures.”

 He did his residency at The New York Hospital of Queens.
-Before joining St. Agnes, he returned to Washington, where he worked with peritoneal mesothelioma surgeon Dr. Paul Sugarbaker.
+Before joining St. Agnes, he had returned to Washington, where he worked with peritoneal mesothelioma surgeon Dr. Paul Sugarbaker.

 “In the future, the hope is that more centers will be doing this kind of procedure,” Esquivel said.